Geoffrey Evans and John Shaw: Trials

 Since each man blamed the other for both murders, the Circuit Court judge ordered separate trials for each accused and victim, making four trials in all at the Central Criminal Court.
 First, in 1977, Shaw was tried for rape and murder of Duffy, and convicted on a retrial after the initial jury was hung.
 Then Evans was tried for both murders, after the Director of Public Prosecutions (DPP) appealed the original order for separate trials per victim.
 Evans was found guilty of the rape and murder of Duffy and the rape of Plunkett, but the judge directed the jury to find him not guilty of murdering Plunkett.
 In 1979, the DPP entered a nolle prosequi for the charges against Shaw in relation to Plunkett.
 A consequence not publicised at the time was that nobody was found guilty of murdering Plunkett.

 Post conviction

 Evans

 In December 2008, Evans underwent heart surgery, suffered a stroke and fell into a coma.
 Until June 2010 he remained in hospital care with caution, and then was given temporary release when doctors said he was in a vegetative state.
-In April 2011 he was transferred to St. Mary's Hospital, Dublin.
+In April 2011 he was transferred to St Mary's Hospital, Dublin.
 He died there on 20 May 2012 at the age of 71 or 72 (sources vary).
-According to the autopsy, the cause of death was sepsis caused by pneumonia.
+According to the postmortem, the cause of death was sepsis caused by pneumonia.